B2B Market Segmentation Guide

 Segment-Based Marketing

 Segment-based marketing develops distinct marketing programs for each target segment rather than using one-size-fits-all campaigns.
-Segment-based marketing requires operational complexity but delivers higher engagement and conversion rates through relevance.
+Operational complexity comes with the territory.
+Higher engagement and conversion rates come with it too, because relevance is what earns attention from buyers who have seen every generic pitch in the market.

 Related Terms: